-During its regular meeting held on February 2, 2022, by virtue of the delegation to the Board of Directors of the power to amend By-Laws as approved by the stockholders on May 6, 2021, in order to address further comments of the BSP and comply with the requirements of the Revised Corporation Code of the Philippines, the Board took up and approved further amendment to the By-Laws.
+On February 2, 2022, the Board took up and unanimously approved further amendment to Article III, Section 1 (Regular Meeting of Stockholders) of the By-Laws, by virtue of the delegation to the Board of Directors of the power to amend By-Laws as approved by the stockholders representing more than two-thirds (2/3) of the outstanding capital stock of the Bank in their annual meeting on May 6, 2021.
+The amendment was made in order to address further comments of the BSP and comply with the requirements of the Revised Corporation Code of the Philippines.
+The amended provision of the By-Laws reads: